sealfoss/GstUnityPlugin/README.md

 TO DO:

 4k video is still an issue.
-When streaming from something like a udpsrc, video is decoded into an intermediary buffer, before being copied into the Unity 3D texture memory.
-If you're attempting to run the stream in an application with a framerate of 90hz, this copy step takes to long with textures of that size.
+When streaming from something like a udpsrc, video is decoded into an intermediary buffer before being copied into the Unity 3D texture memory.
+If you're attempting to run the stream in an application with a framerate of 90hz, this copy step takes too long with textures of that size.
 Frame stuttering will occurr as a result, and performance is rather miserable.